-With the trend towards implementing key DRE system infrastructure at the middleware level, achieving the desired QoS is increasingly becoming more of a configuration problem than a development problem.
-To address these challenges, we have developed the QUality of service pICKER (QUICKER) toolchain, which uses (1) modeltransformation to automate the mapping of application QoS policies into middleware-specific QoS configuration options and (2) model-checking to ensure that the QoS configuration options are valid at the individual component level and at the global application level.
-To demonstrate the use of QUICKER, we applied it to address configuration challenges in a prototype of NASA's MMS space mission and showed how QUICKER's QoS mapping capabilities and validation of QoS options using model-checking enabled the successful configuration and deployment of the MMS space mission components.
+To address these challenges, we have developed the QUality of service pICKER (QUICKER) toolchain, which (1) uses model-transformation to automate the mapping of application QoS policies into middleware-specific QoS configuration options and (2) applies model-checking to ensure that the QoS configuration options are valid at the individual component level as well as at the application level.
+To demonstrate the use of QUICKER, we applied it to address configuration challenges in a prototype of NASA's MMS space mission developed using the CIAO and RACE QoS-enabled component middleware.
+Using QoS requirements of the MMS mission as a motivating example, we showed how QUICKER's QoS mapping capabilities and validation of QoS options using model-checking enabled the successful configuration and deployment of the MMS space mission components.
+The following is a summary of lessons learned from our experience using QUICKER to develop this prototype: